navedmerchant/MyDeviceAI/README.md

 ## 🌟 Overview

-MyDeviceAI brings the power of artificial intelligence directly to your iPhone, with a focus on privacy, performance, and personalization.
-By running AI models directly on your device and integrating with privacy-focused web services, MyDeviceAI offers a unique blend of local processing power and cloud-based knowledge, all while keeping your data private and secure.
+MyDeviceAI brings the power of artificial intelligence directly to your mobile device, with a focus on privacy, performance, and personalization.
+Run AI models locally on your iOS or Android device, or connect remotely to your desktop computer from anywhere using WebRTC.

+**What makes MyDeviceAI unique:** We're the only local AI app that lets you seamlessly run powerful desktop models remotely on your computer via secure peer-to-peer WebRTC connections.
+Use your mobile device as a gateway to desktop-class AI models through [MyDeviceAI-Desktop](https://github.com/navedmerchant/MyDeviceAI-Desktop), all while maintaining complete privacy and control.

+By combining on-device AI processing with optional remote desktop connectivity and privacy-focused web services, MyDeviceAI offers the best of all worlds: the convenience of mobile, the power of desktop, and the privacy of local-first computing.

 ## ✨ Key Features

 - **Seamless Experience**: The app comes with bundled AI models that load asynchronously in the background, ensuring zero waiting time and a smooth user experience from the moment you launch.

+- **Remote Desktop Connection**: Connect your mobile device to MyDeviceAI-Desktop using secure peer-to-peer WebRTC connections.
+Leverage the power of desktop-class AI models directly from your iOS or Android device with automatic retry and reconnection support.

 - **Web Search Integration**: Bridge the knowledge gap between local AI and cloud capabilities with our web search integration, utilizing a self-hosted SearXNG instance for privacy-focused results.